 The enhanced SDK service is only available when you use HIKVISION protocol.

-- 7. Click Add. - 8.
-Optional: Check Continue to Add to add other network cameras.
+- 8. Optional: Click Search to search other network cameras. - 9.
+Optional: Click Continue to Add to add other network cameras. - 10.
+Click Add.

 1.4.3 Add Network Camera via Customized Protocol